Kunmiesther/Lurq/README.md

 ## The Problem

 Every degen has been here.
 You check the chart.
 The token is already up 10x.
-Somewhere in the back of your head you think — I saw that token.
-The wallets that made money were already in hours ago.
-Quietly.
-No announcement.
-While the price was still flat and nobody was watching.
+The wallets that made money were in hours ago — quietly, no announcement, while the price was still flat and retail hadn't noticed yet.

 The tools available today don't solve this.
-They're either reactive (showing you what already happened), noisy (alerting on everything and meaning nothing), or incomplete (telling you when to enter but never when the signal shifts).
+They're reactive, noisy, or incomplete.
+They show you what happened.
+They alert on everything.
+They tell you when to enter but never when the signal shifts.

-LURQ was built to fix that.
-It watches the accumulation phase on brand new Solana tokens in real time, runs a multi-signal check on each one, and tells you clearly whether to ape in, monitor, or avoid — with an AI breakdown explaining the reasoning in plain English.
+LURQ was built to live in the window before the move — and to stay watching after you're in.

 ---